 Today Phil goes with me into schools and explains to students that if they are abused, they don’t have to continue that cycle of abuse and become abusers themselves.
 He assures students they can break the chains of abuse.

 When Phil finished speaking, I introduced my other associate, Reggie Dabbs.

 Reggie was born to a teenager who was paid $20 to have sex.
 He is black and can relate to students who share his scars as well as his color.
 Just one day away from being aborted, Reggie’s life was spared by a high school English teacher who convinced the girl to deliver the baby.
-When Reggie was born, his birth mother rejected him, but the teacher and her husband adopted Reggie and raised him in a caring, loving home.
+When Reggie was born, his birth mother rejected him.
+But the teacher and her husband adopted Reggie and raised him in a caring, loving home.

-Statistics say Reggie should be a loser; that he should have grown up to be violent; that he should be one of those who robs teh local 7-Eleven for $22.10, goes to prison, and falls in love with a boy named Butch.
+Statistics say Reggie should be a loser; that he should have grown up to be violent; that he should be one of those who robs the local 7-Eleven for $22.10, goes to prison, and falls in love with a boy named Butch.

 Reggie said, “Hey, Kid!”